ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

 The top-level plugin uses your two plugins as dependencies.
 The plugin lookup takes the provided plugin `Agent` and reads all dependencies in the order they are defined.
-The first plugin read is `HelloWorld`, but this plugin also has a dependency on another plugin, `HelloUniverse`.
+The first plugin read is HelloWorld, but this plugin also has a dependency on another plugin, HelloUniverse.

-The `HelloUniverse` has a dependency on `HelloWorld`.
+The HelloUniverse plugin has a dependency on the HelloWorld plugin.
 However, the plugin lookup process already knows about the HelloWorld plugin, so it is skipped.
-The plugin lookup process places the HelloUniverse plugin first, then the HelloWorld plugin, and the `Agent` plugin is last.
+The plugin lookup process places the HelloUniverse plugin first, then the HelloWorld plugin, and the Agent plugin is last.
 The plugin methods `Init()` and `AfterInit()` will be called in this order.

 The order of plugins determines the plugin resolution for cross dependencies.